The liver and muscles produce some blood sugar, but most comes from food and drinks that contain carbohydrates.

 High sugar in the blood can lead to a number of other symptoms and complications.
 Here are just a few.

 Urination and thirst: High blood sugar goes into the kidneys and urine.
 This attracts more water, causing frequent urination.
 This can also lead to increased thirst, despite drinking enough liquids.

 Weight loss: High blood sugar can cause sudden or unexplained weight loss.
-This occurs because the body's cells aren't getting the glucose they need, so the body burns muscle and fat for energy instead.
+This occurs because the body's cells are not getting the glucose they need, so the body burns muscle and fat for energy instead.

 Numbness and tingling: High blood sugar can also cause numbness, burning, or tingling in the hands, legs, and feet.
-This is caused by diabetic neuropathy, a complication of diabetes that often occurs after many years of high blood sugar levels.
+This is due to diabetic neuropathy, a complication of diabetes that often occurs after many years of high blood sugar levels.

-Over time, the body's organs and systems can be harmed by high blood sugar.
-Blood vessels become damaged, and this can lead to complications, including:
+Over time, high blood sugar results in harm to the body's organs and systems.
+Damage to the blood vessels can lead to complications, including: